 Final registration takes place during the week immediately preceding the beginning of classes.
-Students complete their enrollment by paying fees and filling out necessary forms.
-FEES MUST BE PAID AT THIS TIME.
-No student will be admitted to classes until all fees are paid.
-Any exception to this procedure must be approved by the Assistant Superintendent in Charge of Business, second floor of the Public Library Building.
-A STUDENT MUST HAVE ON FILE WITH THE REGISTRAR A TRANSCRIPT OF HIS HIGH SCHOOL RECORD BEFORE HE WILL BE PERMITTED TO COMPLETE HIS REGIS-TRATION.
+FEES MUST BE PAID IN FULL AT THIS TIME.
+No student can be admitted to classes until all fees are paid.
+Any exception to this must be approved by the Assistant Superintendent of Schools in Charge of Business, second floor, Public Library Building.